DataWithOjo/EDlearning-platform-data-warehouse/docs/data_catalog.md

-# 📒 Data Catalogue – Gold Layer (Snowflake Schema)
+# 📒 Data Catalogue – Gold Layer (Star Schema)

 This document describes the views available in the **Gold Layer** of the data warehouse for the EdTech analytics project.
-The Gold Layer presents a business-ready, analytics-friendly schema using a **Snowflake Schema** model, with dimensions, facts, and aggregated views derived from the Silver Layer.
+The Gold Layer presents a business-ready, analytics-friendly schema using a **Star Schema** model, with dimensions, facts, and aggregated views derived from the Silver Layer.

 ---